9 of the Oldest Buildings in the World

 Cairn de Barnenez

 The Cairn de Barnenez in Brittany, France, dates back to 4850 BCE and sits on a hill overlooking the English Channel.
 The monument was once called the “Prehistoric Parthenon” by French writer and politician André Malraux.
 Although it has 11 passage tombs and two burial chambers, it might be generous to call it a building.
 Nonetheless, it’s one of the oldest structures on Earth.
-This is a very short building in comparison to the tallest buildings in every state.

 West Kennet Long Barrow